 Applying for life insurance may (or may not) include a medical exam, but typically requires your and your family’s medical history.
 Whether a medical exam is required is based on the company’s underwriting criteria.

-If a policy is fully medically underwritten, it means that they are using your medical history in the underwriting, but it does not always mean you have to do labs or take an exam.
+If a policy is medically underwritten, it means the insurer is using your medical history in the underwriting, but it does not always mean you have to do labs or take an exam.

-For example, you may be able to get a fully medically underwritten policy and not have an exam if the insurance company uses a process called accelerated underwriting.
-Other no-medical policies offer simplified underwriting (which typically consists of a questionnaire), and some, like guaranteed Issue policies, have no questions at all.
+For example, you may be able to get a medically underwritten policy and not have an exam if the insurance company uses a process called accelerated underwriting.
+Other no-exam policies offer simplified underwriting (which typically consists of a simple questionnaire), and some, like guaranteed issue policies, have no questions at all.

 In addition to collecting medical information, the insurer may ask about your occupation, your habits, the reason you want coverage, and other factors it deems necessary to assess the company’s risk.
 It may also request to run your credit, and check your background and driving history.